VincentWGan/New-Venture-Creation-with-ChatGPT/docs/case_study/case_study.md

 {: .no_toc }

 This case study demonstrates various prompt engineering themes and techniques in different stages of a new venture creation.
+All prompt responses are based on the current ChatGPT Plus version to demonstrate its full capabilities.
 {: .fs-6 .fw-300 }